cmu-delphi/covidcast-indicators/cds_testing/DETAILS.md

 ### Mismatched FIPS Codes

-Finally, there are two FIPS codes that were changed in 2015, leading to mismatch between us and JHU.
+Finally, there are two FIPS codes that were changed in 2015, leading to mismatch between us and CDS.
 We report the data using the FIPS code used by CDS, again to promote consistency and avoid confusion by external users of the dataset.
 For the mapping to MSA, HRR, these two counties are included properly.